Next Generation Clipper is here, making fare payment faster and more convenient for Bay Area transit agencies

-BART joins the Metropolitan Transportation Commission (MTC) and our regional transit partners in celebrating the forthcoming rollout of Next Generation Clipper this December.
-Clipper, the Bay Area’s electronic fare payment system, is administered by MTC.
+On Wednesday, Dec.
+10, BART joins the Metropolitan Transportation Commission (MTC) and our regional transit partners in celebrating the launch of Next Generation Clipper, the Bay Area’s electronic fare payment system administered by MTC.
+Next Generation Clipper will make fare payment faster, simpler, and more integrated.

-With Next Generation Clipper, the nearly two dozen Bay Area transit agencies that accept Clipper will join BART as Tap and Ride systems, meaning riders can pay adult fares using contactless credit and debit cards and mobile payment methods, in addition to Clipper cards.
+• Tap and Ride has been rolled out to all Bay Area transit agencies that use Clipper, meaning riders can pay adult fares using contactless credit and debit cards and mobile payment methods, in addition to Clipper cards.
 BART became the Bay Area’s first Tap and Ride system on Aug.
 20, 2025.

 Tap and Ride means you can use mobile cards as well as traditional plastic credit or debit cards in the place of a Clipper card.
 Clipper will still be accepted regionwide.